 - How to create an article

-Within your Dynamics CRM knowledge base, you can build a categorized list of subjects called a subject tree.
-These subjects are used to organize cases, products and knowledge base articles.
-Follow along below to learn how to add subjects in CRM.
+Within your Dynamics 365 knowledge base, you can build a categorized list of subjects called a subject tree.
+These subjects are used to organize cases, products, and knowledge base articles.
+Follow along below to learn how to add subjects in Dynamics 365.

-- On the Top Navigation Bar click Settings navigate to the Business Management section.
+- On the Navigation Bar, click Settings navigate to the Service Management section.

 - Within the main screen, click Subjects.
 This will open a new window.View Add Subjects in CRM 2011